sppumdes/poona_ae/README.md

 - [Pillow (PIL)](https://pillow.readthedocs.io/)
 - [PyDeck](https://pydeck.gl/)

-A complete list of dependencies is provided in the `requirements.txt` file.
+A complete list of dependencies is provided in the `requirements.txt`.

 ### Mapbox Access Token